 This is the second episode in a special AnthroPod trilogy highlighting three anthropologists of outer space and coauthors of “Relational Space: An Earthly Installation,” an article appearing in the May 2015 issue of Cultural Anthropology.
 Incorporating soundscapes created from the recently released NASA audio archive, these episodes aim to place the work of these anthropologists in dialogue with current events and popular culture.
-The first episode in the series, “Haircuts and Billionaires,” featured a conversation with David Valentine about a variety of issues related to the NewSpace movement.
+The other two episodes in the series include “Haircuts and Billionaires,” with David Valentine and “Ice Cream and Architecture,” with Valerie Olson.

 In this episode I interview Debbora Battaglia, Senior Research Professor of Anthropology at Mount Holyoke College.
 We discuss topics including the social life of moon dust; interspecies space projects through the diary of a space zucchini; the radical psychological shifts of moon-walking astronauts; and cosmopolitics, including a handshake of détente between astronauts and cosmonauts at the height of the Cold War, and how President Kennedy wanted the Apollo moon missions to be a collaboration between superpowers.